hunterae/blocks/docs/_includes/overview/defining_and_rendering.md

 <% blocks.define :my_block, with: :some_proxy_block %>
 ```

-Proxy Blocks can also be chained together though separation definitions.
+Proxy Blocks can also be chained together though separate definitions.
 The order of Block definitions is irrelevant, so long as they all occur before the Block is rendered.

 ```erb
 <% blocks.define :my_block, with: :some_proxy_block %>